Rose Tattoo: Southern Stars and Beats from a Single Drum (1983–1986)

 In 1983, after the US tour, Riley, Royall and Wells all left.
 The remaining duo of Anderson and Leach recruited guitarists Greg Jordan and John Meyer from Perth progressive metal band Saracen.
-With drummer Scott Johnston (Jimmy and the Boys, Outline, Kids in the Kitchen, Flash in the Pan, Swannee, Peter Wells) the band recorded 1984's Southern Stars, their last album for Albert Productions and Vanda & Young as producers.
+With drummer Scott Johnston (Jimmy and the Boys, Outline, Kids in the Kitchen, Flash in the Pan, Swanee, Peter Wells) the band recorded 1984's Southern Stars, their last album for Albert Productions and Vanda & Young as producers.
 Leach then exited to join Cocks, Rilen, Royall and Wells in Illustrated Men, which toured during 1984–85.

 Anderson took time out to play the character 'Ironbar' Bassey in the 1985 film Mad Max Beyond Thunderdome.
 That year Rose Tattoo, with the line-up of Anderson, Johnston, Meyer, Andy Cichon (bass) and Tim Gaze (slide guitar), released a cover of Steppenwolf's "Born to be Wild", their first release for Mushroom Records.
 Meyer left and the group recorded 1986's Beats from a Single Drum as a four-piece for Mushroom.
 Soon after Anderson started his solo career and the band separated by the end of 1987.
 The album was subsequently re-released as Anderson's first solo album, with the ballad "Suddenly" as his debut solo single.
-However, Anderson has admitted regret in recording the pop/ballad-oriented album.
 "Suddenly" had little chart success until it was used on TV soap opera, Neighbours, for the wedding of characters Scott Robinson (Jason Donovan) and Charlene Mitchell (Kylie Minogue).
 "Suddenly" peaked at No. 2 in September 1987 and was kept out of top spot by Minogue's own debut single, "Locomotion".